Ride-The-Lightning/RTL/docs/Multi-LND-Node-setup.md

 Thats all for now.
 The application is currently designed for a simple setup to access and manage multiple nodes.
-More features like an advanced multi-node dashboard can be developed in the future, depending on the interest from users.
+More features like an advanced multi-node dashboard can be developed in the future, depending on the interest from the community.